Getting Started Integration

 For Demo2 (Header Layout):

-• Copy the HTML structure from metronic-tailwind-html/dist/demo2/index.html
+• Copy the HTML structure from metronic-tailwind-html-demos/dist/demo2/index.html

 • Follow the same conversion process as Demo1 but for header layout